JHurricane96/quiz-maker/README.md

 -----

 The application runs on port 3000.
 If the files are on your machine, `localhost:3000/login` will get you to the login and registration screen.
 Create an account and use the application.
-As of now, only the Make and Advanced search links work in the navbar.
+As of now, only the Make, Scores and Advanced search links work in the navbar.

 Things to do